MAIF/otoroshi/manual/src/main/paradox/features.md

 **Routes Monitoring**

 * Active healthchecks
+* Route state for the last 90 days
 * Calls tracing using W3C trace context
 * Export alerts and events to external database
     * file